Are you getting the best from your employee benefits broker?

 Sales is the main role of an employee benefits broker, however, there’s a lot more to their place in the insurance industry than connecting you with the right plan.
 In fact, the best brokers in the business offer comprehensive services for both clients and insurers.

-A good employee benefits intermediary will not just help you find a plan, but ensure that your plan remains efficient and effective throughout its lifetime.
+A good comprehensive employee benefits intermediary will not just help you find a plan, but ensure that your plan remains efficient and effective throughout its lifetime.
 Initially, they’ll want to gather information about your business and staff to gain a decent understanding of the types of package your company will need.
 From there, a good broker can:

 - Assess your historical claims data to more accurately determine the performance of your current plan